 "I was just riding, cruising down the road when it happened."

-And of course, cold tire riding is of particular concern to a rider who has an occupant on the back of the motorcycle, especially a small child.
-Now, there is, even more, weight.
+Of course, cold tire riding is of particular concern to a rider who has an occupant on the motorcycle's back, especially a small child.
+Now, there is even more weight.
 Plus, the occupant can be thrown or tossed from the fishtailing or when the bike gets dropped.
-And the risks of fishtailing and tipping over are increased when the operator and passenger don't understand how the weight of a the motorcycle gets distributed when turning or cornering.
+And the risks of fishtailing and tipping over are increased when the operator and passenger don't understand how a motorcycle's weight gets distributed when turning or cornering.

-So a pre-ride tutorial must be conducted so the passenger understands how the weight becomes transferred to the rear wheels of the, reducing contact with the front tire to the roadway.
+A pre-ride tutorial must be conducted so the passenger understands how the weight becomes transferred to the rear wheels, reducing contact with the front tire to the roadway.
 Passengers and anyone else hit by the motorcycle, or debris from the spill, can undoubtedly sue the rider who failed to take first tire traction precautions.

-So new riders, in particular, must understand that when there is less ground contact with the front tire, leaning won't help steady the bike.
+In particular, new riders must understand that when there is less ground contact with the front tire, leaning won't help steady the bike.
 The most common road configuration for a motorcycle to crash is on 180-degree corners when the directional change occurs late in turning maneuvers.

 For this reason, many riders may approach the turn too slow.
 So then they may attempt to remedy the situation by hitting the throttle.
-The problem is when tires are cold, the co-efficient of friction between the tire and roadway surface remains primarily between the pavement and the still cold front tire.
+When tires are cold, the co-efficient of friction between the tire and roadway surface remains primarily between the pavement and the still cold front tire.
 Often there will be no grip by that tire in a sharp corner.
 So this can spell doom to a rider and others.